jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature and Humidity sensor using Arduino/README.md

--> Here is the important step we need to change the baud rate to 115200.
+-> Here is the important step, change the baud rate to 115200.